GRAAL-Lab/graal_utils/conventions_for_writing_code/README.md

     2. **Getter**: `auto x() const -> const X& { return x_; }`

 ## Variables
-Variable should be written in lower camelCase:
+Variables should be written in lower camelCase:

 * Example: `myVariable`

-Private variable should be written in camelCase and with an underscore at the end:
+Private variables should be written in camelCase and with an underscore at the end:

 * Example: `myVariable_`